rwyant/index/README.md

 ### Background
 Why I founded Yapper.

 ### Milestones
 - Launched nine apps in Apple’s iOS App Store under the dev account “YAPPERapp LLC”
 - Launched one fully-integrated SDK in “Drunk Mode”
 - Raised $200,000 in Seed Financing
 - Employed 12 people
 - Selected into incubators 1776 & KiwiTech

 ### Lessons Learned
-Founding a company brings with it a lifetime of _lessions learned_.
+Founding a company brings with it a lifetime of _lessons learned_.
 I have created a [separate branch](https://github.com/rwyant/index/tree/master/Yapper) to go over the really important points.
-This branch is a living, breathing, and constantly evolving representation of the roller-coaster that is cofounding an early-stage startup.
-I will keep adding to this resource over time.
+This branch is a living, breathing, and constantly evolving representation of the roller-coaster that is cofounding an early-stage startup, so keep coming back to see all of the new resources added over time.

 ## GENERAL ASSEMBLY	- New York, NY
 ### iOS Instructor, Global Advisor, Swift Guild Founder